j3xugit/RaptorX-3DModeling/README.md

 2) Biopython (https://biopython.org/)

-Needed for both contact/distance/orientation predicton and 3D model building.
+Needed for both contact/distance/orientation predicton and 3D structure model building.

 Install by running "pip install biopython==1.76".
 Note that a newer version may not work with Python 2.7.